A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 What the Research Suggests

-Systematic reviews and clinical studies indicate that acupuncture may:
+Systematic reviews and clinical studies indicate that acupuncture, when used as an adjunct, may:

 Improve subjective sleep quality